John Lambie (footballer, born 1941): Partick Thistle

-In 1988, Lambie was appointed manager for the first time at Partick Thistle, but a year later returned to Hamilton, before going back to Partick in 1990.
+In 1988, Lambie was appointed manager for the first time at Partick Thistle, but a year later returned to Hamilton, before going back to Thistle in 1990.
 He led Thistle to promotion to the top flight in 1992.
-Lambie subsequently kept Thistle, in the top flight for a following three seasons, and qualifying for the 1995 UEFA Intertoto Cup, the first time The Jags had been in European Competition since, the 1970s.
-Lambie, however, left in 1995 for his former club Falkirk, but quit his post in March 1996.
+Lambie subsequently kept Thistle in the top flight for the following three seasons, and qualified for the 1995 UEFA Intertoto Cup, the first time The Jags had been in European competition since the 1970s.
+He left in 1995 for his former club Falkirk, but quit his post in March 1996.
 The Herald wrote in 2002 that "It is odd how, despite Lambie playing over 200 games for Falkirk, and scoring a decent haul of goals as a defender, he is only remembered for his disastrous managerial reign".

-Lambie returned for a third spell at Partick in 1999, with the club now in the third tier, the club had only just managed to save its existence through the Save the Jags campaign, run by the Thistle fans to save their club, which also attracted support from fans across Scottish Football, on an incredibly low budget, following a brush with potential liquidation, Lambie got them into the Scottish Premier League in 2002 via back-to-back promotions, having rebuilt the team, by signing the likes of Stephen Craigan, Martin Hardie and Danny Lennon, as well as bringing on the youth players, such as Alan Archibald and Kenny Arthur Also in 2002, he guided the club to the Scottish Cup semi-finals, where they lost 3–0 to Rangers at Hampden Park.
+Lambie returned for a third spell at Partick in 1999, with the club now in the third tier.
+The club had only just managed to save its existence through the Save the Jags campaign.
+Lambie got them into the Scottish Premier League in 2002 via back-to-back promotions, by signing the likes of Stephen Craigan, Martin Hardie and Danny Lennon, as well as bringing on the youth players, such as Alan Archibald and Kenny Arthur.
+Also in 2002, he guided the club to the Scottish Cup semi-finals, where they lost 3–0 to Rangers at Hampden Park.
 The final stages of the season were chronicled in the BBC Scotland fly on the wall documentary Grasping the Thistle, known for Lambie's use of profanity.